 So with this selected, all we have to do now is click open.
-You can see there is some conversion, the conversion is from PowerPoint to Captivate at this point, there's no converting to ppt because we already have ppt files.
-So once all the slides are converted to Captivate, they show up here in thumbnail representations, each one is checked off to be included in your new project.
-You can see the name's going to be the same as the PowerPoint name, Red 30 Orientation, we can keep that, you can see the width and height there are different presets if you wanna change that, depending on your planned output for example, I'm gonna leave what I see here, 1280 by 720, maintain aspect ratio is another option, clicking this will always maintain that aspect ratio when adjustments are made.
+You can see there is some conversion, The conversion is from PowerPoint at this point, there's no converting to ppt because we already have ppt files.
+So once all the slides are converted to Captivate, they show up here in thumbnail representations, each one is checked off each one is checked off to be included in your new project. to be included in your new project.
+You can see the name is going to be the same as the PowerPoint name, Red30 Orientation. we can keep that, you can see the width and height You can see the width and height. there are different presets if you wanna change that, depending on your planned output for example, I'm gonna leave what I see here, 1280 by 720, maintain aspect ratio is another option, Clicking this will always maintain that aspect ratio that aspect ratio when adjustments are made.

+but I'm going to deselect that and keep the default.
 I'm gonna deselect that and keep the default.
-Also down below, you can see a slider here where we can go through each of the slides, if there's something we don't want to include we simply click the check box, it's no longer checked off, and will no longer be brought into the project.
+Also down below, you can see a slider here where we can go through each of the slides, If there's something we don't want to include, we simply click the check box, it's no longer checked off, It's no longer checked off and will no longer be brought into the project.
 I'm going to keep everything checked off though and just browse through them.
 So 14 slides in all.
 You'll also see that by default, down below, to move from one slide to the next in your Captivate project, you'll click with your mouse.

-On mouse click, and all that means is that something's going to be overlaid each slide where you can click to move to the next slide, it's called a click box, you'll see this happen momentarily.
-And the slides are linked from one to the next, it's linear in fashion.
+On mouse click, and all that means is that something's going to be overlaid each slide going to be overlaid each slide where you can click to move to the next slide. it's called a click box, you'll see this happen momentarily.
+And the slides are linked from one to the next. to the next, it's linear in fashion.
+It's linear in fashion.
 All we have to do now is click OK.
-If you prefer to use slide timings, clicking the drop down you can see Automatically means those click boxes won't be added to each slide, and there will be timings assigned that you can adjust that will automatically move from one slide to the next, to the next.
+If you prefer to use slide timings, clicking the drop-down, you can see Automatically, means those click boxes won't be added to each slide, and there will be timings assigned that you can adjust that you can just adjust that will automatically move to the next, to the next.

 - Explore how to build, preview, and close projects.